INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

-- Would the kids cope with queuing?
+- How would the kids cope with queuing?

 You know, when the little one was maybe 10 or so.

 But I didn’t want to wait that long so I just went ahead and booked.
-Suffer the consequences and all that.

 I did a little research to determine the best kid-friendly hotel nearby etc, but my budget really made that decision for me in the end.
 Yay for those kinds of decisions that makes things quick and easy.